mattneary/Tarpits-Abstraction/chapters/Computation.md

 f(x) = x^2
 ```

-The object $f(x)$ is more complex than primitive operators and numbers because
+The object $f(x)$ is more complex than a string of primitive operators and
-it accepts argument to its computation.
-Objects like this one are formed by a
+numbers because it accepts argument to its computation.
+Objects like this one
-process known as abstraction.
-Along with abstraction, the other fundamental
+are formed by a process known as abstraction.
+Along with abstraction, the other
-aspects of computation are *variables* and *application*.
-A variable is a given
+fundamental aspects of computation are *variables* and *application*.
+A
-token within an expression intended for substitution, and application is the
+variable is a given token within an expression intended for substitution, and
-reduction of an expression from an abstracted form.
-Here are some more concrete
+application is the reduction of an expression from an abstracted form.
+As a
-examples.
+more concrete example, in Figure~\ref{fig:mathApplication}, we have the

-In Figure~\ref{fig:mathApplication}, we have the abstraction of the expression $x^2$ in which x is
+abstraction of the expression $x^2$ in which x is a variable.
+We then apply
-a variable.
-We then apply $f(x)$ to $3$.
+$f(x)$ to $3$.

 ```fig:mathApplication
 f(x) = x^2